[Toy Review] UEROS Remote Control Wearable Vibrator with Detachable Egg Set

 Lovense Lush 2

+The Lush 2 by Lovense is a rechargeable, app-controlled insertable vibrator.
 It is 8 inches long, of which about 3.5 inches are intertable.
 The rest is a long, flexible tail.
-The Lush 2 is made of body-safe silicone in a ridiculously bright, obnoxious shade of pink.
+The Lush 2 is made of body-safe silicone in an extremely bright shade of pink.

-It’s described as a “love egg” vibrator, but the main body isn’t really quite egg shaped.
+The Lush 2 is described as a “love egg” vibrator, but the main body isn’t really quite egg shaped.
 Instead it has a bulge on one side, which I guess is supposed to hit the G-spot.
 The body and tail shape kinda makes me think of a sperm!
 Here’s what it looks like:

 The Lovense Lush 2 on a wooden floor